Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/build-your-own-recipe/README.md

 # Build you own fault

-With this recipe advance users can create their own workload and fault configuration.
+With this recipe advanced users can create their own workload and fault configuration.

 ## Execute